GaloisInc/smaccmpilot-stm32f4/src/smaccm-commsec/doc/GEC.md

 ## Conclusions

-I have presented GEC, an evolution of the previous SMACCM Secure MAVLink system that includes key exchange and a cleaner IV system.
-The design is believed to be an easier solution in terms of key management while providing a stronger security posture by avoiding key sharing between numerous parties.
+I have presented GEC, an evolution of the previous SMACCM Secure MAVLink system that includes key exchange and cleaner IV construction.
+The design is believed to be a more user-friendly solution due to simpler key management while providing a stronger security posture by avoiding frequent key sharing between numerous parties.
 The current system uses AES in order to leverage previous work, prior peer-review, and conform to reasonable standards; I acknowledge switching to ChaCha20 could be a sensible future step although it strongly depends on the importance of standards and availability of algorithm-specific hardware acceleration for the use case in question.
 In the case of key exchange the recently developed algorithms curve25519 and ed25519 were chosen due to the clear benefits over NIST-standardized equivalents.

 GEC exists to fill a particular point in the design space of communication security for resource constrained machines.
 This space is not so small that